 In just-released research Dezso and colleagues examined the under-representation of women in the top executive teams of US S&P 1,500 firms over a 20 year period.
 They found that the presence of one woman in a top management team reduced, rather than increased, the chance that a second woman would be appointed to that team.

 As that seems so counter-intuitive, they explored the potential causes further, and explicitly tested the Queen Bee hypothesis.
 Was it this syndrome that prevented a second woman getting into the top team?
-They examined organizations with a female CEO: according to Queen Bee syndrome, if the person with the top job is a woman, it should be less likely that another woman will be appointed to the top team.
+They examined organisations with a female CEO: according to Queen Bee syndrome, if the person with the top job is a woman, it should be less likely that another woman will be appointed to the top team.
 The reverse was in fact the case.

 A second woman was much more likely to be appointed to the top team if the CEO was a woman.

 In addition, firms appeared to hire women into senior management roles in response to actions by their female board members.